 - 2 physical therapy sessions

-All patients receive a one month supply of Stem Kine supplement (only after medical evaluation in Panama)
+All subject’s receive a one-month supply of Stem Kine supplement (only after medical evaluation in Panama)

 What about follow-up after I return home?

-We want to help our patients and we care about how you are doing after you return home.
-Proper follow-up also helps us evaluate treatment efficacy and improve our multiple sclerosis treatment protocol based on observed outcomes.
+We want to help our subjects and we care about how you are doing after you return home.
+Proper follow-up also helps us evaluate efficacy and improve our multiple sclerosis clinical protocol based on observed outcomes.

 Therefore, one of our staff will be contacting you after 1 month, 3 months, 4 months, and 1 year after the treatment to follow up on your condition.

 Yes, you may.
-Once you been evaluated and approved for treatment by our medical team, your patient coordinator will be happy to put you in touch with a few.
+Once you been evaluated and approved by our medical team, your international coordinator will be happy to put you in touch with a few.